TencentCloud/chat-demo-unity/README_EN.md

 And call `joinGroup` after login to enter the corresponding group after login and send messages in the group.

 ### Send a message
-If you have added a group to the channel, you can send group chat messages through the world, channel, and team channel.
+If you have added a group to the channel, you can send group chat messages through the World, Channel, and team channel.
-You can also click on a single chat session in the friend channel to send a single chat message.
+You can also click on a c2c conversation in the friend channel to send a c2c chat message.

 ## Modify emoticons and Rank information

 #### Rank
-Now each user rank is randomly generated, if you need to use rank information, you can set it in the user's custom field.
+In this demo, each user's rank is randomly generated, if you need to use rank information, you can set it in the user's custom field.
 ```csharp
 UserProfileCustemStringInfo teer = new UserProfileCustemStringInfo{
     user_profile_custom_string_info_key:"段位",